daithal/saswara-rigveda/README.md

 # Saswara Rigveda Samhita
+## Dear friends
-I have been practicing to chant Rigveda (shaakala shaaka) Samhita since last few months.
+My name is Dayananda Aithal, working and living in Peoria, AZ I have been practicing to chant Rigveda (shaakala shaaka) Samhita since last few months.
 I am using "Saswara Rigveda Samhita" Kannada book which I purchanes from Ramakrishna Mutt, Bangalore.
 For Rigveda chanters, veda mantras with accurate markings of swaras (swarita, deergha swarita, udatta and anudatta) are extremely imortant.
 I have observed the only way to have it handy is by purchasing books.
 Hence, I have made an attempt to create this free website and added webpages of entire Saswara rigveda mantras in Kannada language for anyone interested.

 To benefit the chanters, you can chose either  Mandala or Ashtaka methods for your practise and get blessings from Veda purusha.
 To further benefit chanters, I have created separate pages ones with miminmum details and others having more information at each mantra levels